distkv-project/drpc/cpp/README.md

-# Native part of Dousi
+# Native part of Drpc

 ## What we provide here?
 (1) A method discovery service provided.
-(2) Server JNI of Dousi RPC provided.
+(2) Server JNI of Drpc RPC provided.
-(3) Client JNI of Dousi RPC provided.
+(3) Client JNI of Drpc RPC provided.

 ## Setup dependencies
 ### Build Boost.asio